patriciogonzalezvivo/glslViewer/README.md

 ## glslViewer

 Is console-based live-coding tool that renders GLSL Fragment shaders and update them every time they change that runs on RaspberryPi and MacOS.
-It handles for you the injection of subshaders, textures and other uniforms such as time, resolution and mouse position.
-Is en escential a console version of [ShaderToy](https://www.shadertoy.com/)
+It handles for you the injection of sub-programs, textures and other uniforms such as time, resolution and mouse position.
+Is en essential a console version of [ShaderToy](https://www.shadertoy.com/)

 ### Installing in RaspberryPi